 Customization: Your booking page should reflect your brand.
 This score refers to how much freedom a tool gives you in customizing your booking page (in terms of colors, logos, footer, embedding, etc.).

-Note: low scores aren’t always bad.
+Note: Low scores aren’t always bad.

 Again, each tool has a specialty.
 For example, if a tool is made for large enterprises, it’s going to be inherently more complex to use.
 So at the end of the day, it all comes down to determining the combination of features you want out of your booking tool.

-Common Reasons Users Switch from Calendly
+Common reasons users switch from Calendly

 There’s always a reason people want to make the switch from tools like Calendly, and before we could present you with this list of Calendly competitors, we needed to dig into the why.